 I am a wife, mother (to both human & furry), daughter, sister, and blogger.

-On my website, you will find a variety of topics that primarily center around parenting teens, finances, crafting, DIY, food & drink, a little beauty & fashion, and I talk a lot about mental health.
+On my website, you will find a variety of topics that primarily center around Parenting Teens, Finances & Budgeting, Crafting, DIY, Food & Drink, Farmhouse Decorating, and I also focus on getting through life with a Mental Illness.

 My belief is that someone is always needing a little help in various aspects of their life and I'm the one who can help.

 I started blogging at the tail end of 2014 on my first blog Crazy Bloggin' Mom (which has since entered into early retirement).
 So I graduated onto Life, Laughs & Coffee (again, early retirement…. see a pattern?).
 Neither of those blogs lasted more than a year.

 So in the Fall of 2016, www.annacockayne.com was born.

 I had decided that the “cutesy” blogger names, just wasn't my thing and decided to OWN who I was and Ta Da!
 Enough about the blog, you want to hear about Anna, aka me!
 Like I said above, I'm a wife (to Jason), mother (to Manny & Melo), fur-mom (to Chi & Apollo) and of course daughter, sister and duh, blogger.

 I've worked in some type of creative field almost my entire working life.